-Wenge pens should the wood be left natural or treated?.
-Wood naturally beautiful and preference to select pieces for colour, grain, or figure in these pen designs or any other wooden crafts.
+Wenge pens should the wood be left natural or treated?
+Wood is naturally beautiful and preference to select pieces for colour, grain, or figure in these pen designs or any other wooden crafts.
 Sometimes though this is not always possible such as on this fountain pen.

 Wooden Box Design